Reviewed by Whitney White, MS CMHC, NCC., LPC

 What is stress eating?
 If you look at the stress eating definition, you’ll see that a stress eater is someone who eats in response to a stressful situation.
 This is a coping mechanism for stress because a person is just trying to feel better after having a hard time.
 When you’ve just gone through a terrible day at work, it might be tempting to eat that pint of ice cream that you had in the refrigerator.
 Many people will eat much more than they should during stress eating because they’re chasing positive feelings.

 You might know that eating food gives you a positive feeling.
 Your body does let you know that eating is a good activity that is necessary for survival.
 You’ll get a hit of dopamine every time you eat something, and this positive feeling is one reason people eat to relieve stress.
 Eating and stress can go hand-in-hand for some people.
-If you want to know how to stop stress eating, then there are many things that you should try to do.

 Recognize That There Is A Problem

-The first step is really going to be to recognize that there is a problem with your stress eating.
+The first step is to recognize that there is a problem with your stress eating.
 You have to be honest and say “I stress eat” before you’re going to be able to fix it.
 Many people deny that they’re doing anything harmful when they start stress eating.
 They don’t think that it’s a very big deal, but it can wind up cascading into a much larger problem faster than some will realize.
 If you are honest with yourself and understand that it’s an issue that needs to be addressed, you can move forward.

 You need to keep this in mind the next time that you feel stressed out.
 If you understand that eating a lot of food is not a healthy way to deal with stress, then you’ll be more likely to do something else to try to alleviate stress instead.
 Of course, some people are going to struggle to resist the urge to stress eat.
 It isn’t always going to be easy to go against your impulses to eat like this, but you can do it with enough willpower.
 It can also be very useful to know that other coping mechanisms for stress are available.

 Exercise is perfect for alleviating stress, and it’s certainly going to be a better course of action than stress eating.
 If you take the time to exercise, you’ll notice your stress symptoms dissipate.
 Exercise is a type of natural stress relief that can make you feel good.
-Exercising releases positive endorphins in your bloodstream that will boost your mood.
+Exercising releases endorphins in your bloodstream that will boost your mood.
 You can use it as a reliable way to battle stress when you’re feeling anxious.

 Change Your Diet